kPoziomek/real-estate-app/README.md

 ## Project Description
 This project is a real estate portal, modeled on Airbnb and Otodom.
 Users can browse, add, edit and delete real estate listings.
 The project was created using Remix, Tailwind CSS, Node.ts, Prisma and SQLite.
+This project is still under development.
+And it is not yet ready for production use.
+But you can already test it and see how it works.

 ## Technologies
 - Remix